nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### More information on Commands : `help`

-Provides users with a link to the application's user guide.
+Provides users with a link to the application's user guide in a new window.
 This link can be copied using the copy URL button to access the user guide online.

 Format: `help`